lesaint/lesaint.github.io/_drafts/java_bean_mapping_is_wrong_lets_fix_it.md

 Frameworks based on other technical paradigms always compare each other on that subject but no matter what I don't think they can beat plain Java code (unless you just write shitty Java code but that's not a Bean Mapping issue).

-### etc.

-(add here any other complaint you have, I know I didn't write them all)

 ## The down side of Bean Mapping code in source

-Naturally, every problems stated above disappear when Bean Mapping code is part of the application.

-Since the developer has direct access to the code, they are not a Bean Mapping problem anymore, just general Java coding problem, any relevant solution can be used.
+Naturally, each point made above is addressed as the developer has direct access to the code.
+Most of them can be dealt with as any regular Java coding problem, any solution can be used.

 But I am also aware of the main reasons to hide Bean Mapping code in the first place:

 * Bean Mapping code does not add much value, no need to have it in the application
     - as I explain below, I think this statement is wrong
-* if Bean Mapping code is not written in source, it can automatically adapt to change
+* Bean Mapping code written in source does not adapt easily to change
-    - true, but I think that using the IDE refactoring capabilities is a better way to adapt to change
+    - I think that using the IDE refactoring capabilities is a better way to adapt to change than having code generated with each build or at runtime
-    - in addition, I don't like losing control over my business code and as I presented above, this has many inconveniences
-* but what about changes that add properties for example?
-    - I think the developer should explicitly write how the new property should be mapped, exactly as the developer should write the unit test for that mapping
-    - and there again, every IDE is now capable of completion that make adding a setter call is just not a problem

-Overall, I think there is more benefits (especially in the long run) than disadvantages in having Bean Mapping code in the application.
+    - if it doesn’t, it means that we need new tools

 # Bean mapping code is business code